 I thought my parents were on the same page as me but nope.
 In the middle of grade 11, my parents suddenly told me they wanted me to study in England.
 My stubborn, rebellious teenage self fought a lot with them that year and in the end, I had no choice but to do what they said.
 I ended up having to repeat a year of school when I moved to Brighton due to the differences between the UK/USA education systems and my circumstances.
 There are a lot more details I could get into about this (A-levels and whatnot) but I won’t for the sake of keeping this post from getting too long.
 If you’re interested in hearing them, feel free to hit me up.

 To be completely honest, I was shattered.
 I didn’t want to be here.
 I don't hate my parents for this, nah, I love them to death and know they wish nothing but the best for me.
-However, it was one of the reasons why I fell into a dark hole of mental health problems which I briefly mentioned on this instagram post.
+I didn’t quite enjoy my time here in the beginning…

 But then I met Akash in the first month of university 2 years ago, and hey, he turned out to be the love of my life.
 He made all the struggles, pain and frustrations I’ve been through in sixth form worth it.
 He’s been the sole reason I look forward to flying back to England after every holiday in Thailand (before we met, I used to dread coming back so much).
 I also made some really nice friends over the past few years.